griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # run a filtering step
 # i.e. require that for every gene: at least 1 of 6 samples must have counts greater than 10
-# get index of rows with meet this criterion
+# get index of rows that meet this criterion and use that to subset the matrix
 # note the dimensions of the matrix before and after filtering with dim
 dim(htseqCounts)
 htseqCounts <- htseqCounts[which(rowSums(htseqCounts >= 10) >=1),]